 Targeted mailings allow you to filter by age, sex, income level, interests, purchasing behavior, and just about anything else you can imagine.
 However, the more refined your criteria, the more the list will cost you.

 Determine the characteristics of your ideal customers and work with a list provider to find a list that’s tailored to your business.
+For more on this topic, check out our guide to learn how to get a mailing list that will work for your needs.

 5. Using the Same Message for Everyone